jloehr/HID-Wiimote/README.md

 ### HID Miniport

-My own implementation of the MsHidKmdf driver, so i can pass some function adresses to the HID Wiimote driver.
-It basicly just passes everything down to the HID Wiimote filter driver, additionaly a custom IOCTL to request function adresses.
+My own implementation of the MsHidKmdf driver, so I can pass some function addresses to the HID Wiimote driver.
+It basically just passes everything down to the HID Wiimote filter driver, additionally a custom IOCTL to request function addresses.

 ### HID Wiimote